demiller/noter/README.md

    pyinstaller --onefile noter.py
    ```

-3. The executable will be created in the `dist` directory.
+3. The executable will be created in the `dist` directory
+4. Copy `config.json` to the same directory as the executable

+### Adding to System PATH (Windows)

+To run noter from any directory:

+1. Copy both `noter.exe` and `config.json` to `%USERPROFILE%\AppData\Local\Microsoft\WindowsApps`
+2. Update the vault path in the copied `config.json`
+3. You can now run `noter` from any directory

 ## Usage